Do you want to use Google Analytics for business to take your website, marketing, and revenue to the next level, but you’re not sure where to start?

 6. Optimize Your Content for the Right Keywords

-But how do you know which keywords to focus on?
+But, how do you know which keywords to focus on?

 For each keyword, you can view the number of clicks and impressions it gets, click-through rate (CTR), and average position.

-Using the data, pick keywords that are close to reaching the top 10 search results and are currently on the 2nd page on Google.
+Using this data, pick keywords that are close to reaching the top 10 search results and are currently on the 2nd page on Google.
 Boosting their rankings and bringing them to the 1st page can skyrocket your organic traffic.

-That’s not all.
-For keywords that are already ranking at the top, you can use them to find similar search terms and develop more content ideas for your site.
+Plus, for keywords that are already ranking at the top, you can use them to find similar search terms and develop more content ideas for your site.